Please, visit our birth planning page as well

 __Be easy on yourself, your body, and on your recovery.

-__Talk to God, your husband, and trusted mentors and friends about all of your feelings.
+__Stay connected to your spiritual support system, your husband, and trusted mentors and friends about all of your feelings.

 __*Visit stillbirthday.com for “Farewell Celebrations” and for “Long Term Support” resources.